 YNAB – I have been using YNAB for several years to keep both our home and business finances squeaky clean.
 They’re always making improvements and I’ve been so thankful for how easy it has made budgeting!

 USAA – We use USAA for pretty much all parts of our financial life.
 All of our family bank accounts, credit cards, home insurance, car insurance, life insurance, previous car loans, etc. are or have been through USAA and we’ve never regretted it.
-If your parents or spouse are members of USAA, or if they or you are former or current military, then you’re eligible for membership.
+If your parents or spouse are members of USAA, or if you or they are former or current military, then you’re eligible for membership.

 WordPress – This is my content management system and I recommend it to anyone starting a new blog.
 In my 20+ years of blogging, I’ve done everything from hand-coding all of my posts to using Greymatter, Blogger, Movable Type, and now WordPress.
 I also contracted with Six Apart back in 2005 responding to support tickets for TypePad.
 WordPress is the most user-friendly and easy content management system I’ve used to date.
 If you have your own domain and hosting, you can install WordPress on your own server, or get started for free on theirs.

 Studiopress – If Restored316 isn’t quite your style, head over to StudioPress to find even more fantastic themes for the Genesis Framework.
 When I stopped creating my own themes for my site, I was very picky about which themes I would use.
 StudioPress offers a great variety of different styles.
-If you like variety and changing your themes occasionally but don’t want to change each one individually, get the Pro Plus All-Theme Package which gives you access to all current themes and future themes for life.
-I got this on a sale a few years ago and never regretted it!

 MailerLite – This is what I use for my newsletters.
 Their prices are very competitive compared to other email marketing providers and I have been very pleased with their service!
 (Get a $20 credit for a new account with my link!)